snok/install-poetry/README.md

 <a id="ovcv"></a>
 **Virtualenv variations**

-All of the examples so far, use these settings
+All of the examples we've added use these Poetry settings

 ```yaml
 - name: Install Poetry